 - Know where to get a refill if you need one

 A little prep goes a long way.
 Pack smart, and don't let travel mess with your routine.
+In summer, extra ice packs and a thermometer are worth the small effort.

 This article is for informational purposes only and does not replace medical advice.
 Always talk to your healthcare provider or pharmacist about medication storage and travel plans.